sun4205/se_project_spots/README.md

 # Project 3: Se_project_spots

+## A description of the project and its functionality
 This is the third project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS.
-Responsive design was used to ensure the web and application contents are correctly displayed based on the screen size.
+Responsive design was used to ensure the web and application contents are correctly displayed based on [Figma](https://www.figma.com/design/BBNm2bC3lj8QQMHlnqRsga/Sprint-3-Project%3A-Spots?node-id=2-60&t=X76EN5Cqn0WdoqRy-0).
 The layout is divided into sections including profile, images, brief descriptions and footer.

 ## Technologies and Techniques Used
 - Flexbox layout : aligning items in a container.